Gen AI for Opera: Democratizing AI Model Creation

 Simplicity causing uncertainty

-Some of the words we used so naturally internally were very foreign to the end users.
+Some of the terms we used internally felt unfamiliar to end users.
 Things didn't feel friendly and users felt "unqualified" to use the tool.

 2. Simplicity causing uncertainty